MounikaNune/searchImage-App/README.md

 ## Application Architecture

-Project Architecture: MVC
+This project uses MVC design pattern and below are the list of the classes that supports their respectivity role of the pattern.\
-Model class: Photo.swift
+Model class: Photo.swift\
-View Class: ImageCellCollectionViewCell.swift
+View Class: ImageCellCollectionViewCell.swift\
-Controller Class: ImageCollectionViewController.swift
+Controller Class: ImageCollectionViewController.swift\
-and controller extension class: ImageCollectionViewController+API
+Controller extension class: ImageCollectionViewController+API

 ## Unit Tests